Learn about actual and potential costs

 Buyers should request references from current and former clients.

-For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.
+For other key criteria to consider when evaluating providers, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should disclose the RFP's issue date.